4d/4D-Debugger-VSCode/editor/README.md

 ## Quick start

 1. Install the 4D Debugger extension in VS Code.
-2. Configure the `launch.json` file (see below).
+2. Declare your default 4D Server path in the Settings.
-3. Open a 4D project folder or a 4D method (.4dm) file and start debugging.
+3. Open a 4D project folder and run a 4D method (.4dm) file.
+4. Start debugging.

 All 4D blog posts about this extension are available [here](https://blog.4d.com/tag/vsdebugger/).